-1 Amounts have been rounded down to the nearest unit specified.
-However, percentages have been rounded off to the nearest digit specified 2 NRI implemented 1:1.1 common stock splits on January 1, 2017.
-EPS is calculated by deeming stock splits to have occurred respectively at the beginning of FY March 2015, and FY March 2016.

-all of Final of 2010.
-3 NRI implemented 1:3 common stock splits on July 1, 2019.
-EPS is calculated by deeming stock splits to have occurred respectively at the beginning of FY March 2019.
-Dividend per share for FY March 2019 is based on the number of shares prior to the stock split.

-4 The dividend payout ratio is calculated by dividing the total sum of dividends (including dividends to the NRI Group Employee Stock Ownership Group) by net income.
-5 The classification of revenue is changed from the method based on the location of sales destinations to the method based on the location of the headquarters of each company.
+- 1 Amounts have been rounded down to the nearest unit specified.
+However, percentages have been rounded off to the nearest digit specified - 2 NRI implemented 1:1.1 common stock splits on January 1, 2017.
+EPS is calculated by deeming stock splits to have occurred respectively at the beginning of FY March 2015, and FY March 2016. - 3 NRI implemented 1:3 common stock splits on July 1, 2019.
+EPS is calculated by deeming stock splits to have occurred respectively at the beginning of FY March 2019. - Dividend per share for FY March 2019 is based on the number of shares prior to the stock split. - 4 The dividend payout ratio is calculated by dividing the total sum of dividends (including dividends to the NRI Group Employee Stock Ownership Group) by net income. - 5 The classification of revenue is changed from the method based on the location of sales destinations to the method based on the location of the headquarters of each company.

-(billions of yen) 150 100

-Cash Flows (CF)

-130.5 -100 -150 17.3 18.3 19.3 20.3 20.3 21.3 22.3 JGAAP IFRS Cash flows from operating activities Cash flows from investing activities Cash flows from financing activities amortization + loss on retirement of fixed assets from FY March 2018 and as operating profit + depreciation and amortization + loss on retirement of fixed assets from FY March 2018 and as operating profit + depreciation and amortization + loss on retirement of fixed assets ± temporary factors from FY March 2020 (IFRS).
+Cash Flows (CF) (billions of yen) 150 100 -32.4 -50 -130.5 -149.9 -100 -150 18.3 19.3 20.3 20.3 21.3 22.3 JGAAP IFRS Cash flows from operating activities Cash flows from investing activities Cash flows from financing activities Free cash flows Cash flows from financing activities